-Founded in 2009 Southwark Studios took a meanwhile-use lease on an industrial building near Tower Bridge Road.
+Founded in 2009 Southwark Studios took a short-term lease on an old industrial building near Tower Bridge Road.

-We converted this space into 43 studio units that were let on all-inclusive affordable terms.
-We also provided a range of communal areas like our cinema, dark room, library, meeting rooms and kitchens.
+We converted this large space into 43 individual studio units that were let to local artists on affordable, all-inclusive rates.
+We also provided a range of communal areas like our cinema, darkroom, library, meeting rooms and kitchens.

-80% of our tenants used our Southwark Studios as their place of business, 67% of our artists were female, and 25% BAME.
-We curated a productive, working community for creative practitioners, assisting to launch careers of internationally renowned artists.
+80% of our tenants used this first, temporary Southwark Studios site as their place of business, with 67% of our artists identifying as female, and 25% BAME.

-Additionally we hosted a successful community engagement programme, welcoming visitors to our Open Studios, exhibitions and educational events.
-Our events were always free to the public, and our Gallery space was offered pro-bono for other creative groups and local charities.
+We also hosted a successful community engagement programme, welcoming visitors to our Open Studios, exhibitions and educational events.
+Our events were always free to the public, and our Gallery space was offered pro-bono to other creative groups and local charities.

-Southwark Studios maintains our strong ties to the local community, and we look forward to opening our new studios, giving the next generation of artists quality, affordable workspaces that are secured in the long-term.
+Southwark Studios maintains strong ties to our local community, and we look forward to opening our new studios, giving the next generation of artists quality, affordable workspaces that are secured in the long-term.

 All of our artist studios are under construction, and we do not have spaces available to occupy at this time.

-If you would like to receive news of our latest updates, including being the first to receive information regarding future studio availability, please subscribe to our newsletter.
+If you would like to receive news of our latest updates, including being the first to receive information regarding future studio availability, please subscribe to our newsletter below.

-Alternately, for other enquiries not relating to studio availability, please use this contact form.
+Alternately, for other enquiries that do not relate to studio availability, use this contact form.